Smart homes connect all the devices and appliances in your home so that they

 All of this is designed to happen in less than a second, but X10 does have some limitations.
 Communicating over electrical lines is not always reliable because the lines get “noisy” from powering other devices.
 An X10 device could interpret electronic interference as a command and react, or it might not receive the command at all.

 In 2003 the UK Department of Trade and Industry (DTI) came up with the following definition for a smart home: “A dwelling incorporating a communications network that connects the key electrical appliances and services, and allows them to be remotely controlled, monitored or accessed.”

-Smart homes use ‘home automation’ technologies to provide home owners with ‘intelligent’ feedback and information by monitoring many aspects of a home.
-For example, a smart home’s refrigerator may be able to catalogue its contents, suggest menus, recommend healthy alternatives, and order replacements as food is used up.
+Smart homes use ‘home automation’ technologies to provide homeowners with ‘intelligent’ feedback and information by monitoring many aspects of a home.
+For example, a smart home’s refrigerator may be able to catalog its contents, suggest menus, recommend healthy alternatives, and order replacements as food is used up.
 A smart home might even take care of feeding the cat and watering the plants.

 X10, Insteon, ZigBee and Z-Wave provide only the fundamental technology, called protocols, for smart home communication.
 They’ve created alliances with electronics manufacturers who actually build the end-user devices.

 Here are some examples of smart home products and their functions.

 Cameras will track your home’s exterior even if it’s pitch-black outside.
 Using IP based cameras same can be transmitted to your mobile and Tabs.